Alleged Gene Simmons website hacker arrested

-Poe is accused of using a computer program to bombard the GeneSimmons.com website for five days in October 2010 with tens of thousands of electronic requests in a denial of service attack.
+Poe is accused of using a computer program to bombard the GeneSimmons.com website in October 2010 with tens of thousands of electronic requests in a denial of service attack.

 He is charged with conspiracy and unauthorized impairment of a protected computer and could face up to 15 years in prison if convicted.